ckan/ckan-service-provider/doc/index.rst

         logger.warn('just a warning')
       return '>' + input['data']

 Expected job errors should be raised as `util.JobError`.
-For logging, use the handler ``util.QueuingHandler`` to make sure that the logs are properly saved.
-The queue is provided as an argument.
+For logging, use the handler ``util.StoringHandler`` to make sure that the logs are properly saved.